-Students may transfer up to three courses (or twelve credits) of coursework previously taken in another program.
+Students may transfer up to three relevant courses (or twelve credits) of coursework previously taken in another program.
 The exact number of credits and courses that transfer will be determined by the program director.
 Transfer grades from other institutions do not calculate into the DePaul grade point average.

 Students may count one four-credit undergraduate-level course toward the graduate degree, if the grade received in that course was an A- or higher.

 In order to graduate from the program, students must complete all program requirements with a total of 48 credit hours (12 courses) and a minimum GPA of 2.8.

 To graduate with distinction, students must have a final GPA of 3.85 or higher.